aws/aws-sdk-swift-s3-transfer-manager/README.md

 #### StreamingTransferListener

-For StreamingTransferListener, you must close the underlying AsyncThrowingStream after transfer completion by explicitly calling closeStream() on the StreamingTransferListener instance to prevent memory leaks and hanging stream consumers.
+For `StreamingTransferListener`, you must close the underlying `AsyncThrowingStream` after transfer completion by explicitly calling `closeStream()` on the `StreamingTransferListener` instance to prevent memory leaks and hanging stream consumers.

 ```swift
 let s3tm = try await S3TransferManager()